You may receive assistance more quickly if you fall into one of these categories:

 Additional Public Housing

-Section 8 Project-Based Assistance Program IS accepting new applications
+Section 8 Project-Based Assistance Program is

 The Section 8

 Rental Assistance Program offers two types of assistance.